jackpicton-cyber/R4R_F25-journals/journal_07-14oct25.md

 > **Due Wednesday 15th, 11pm**

 ### Rose
+I enjoyed Michele reflecting upon our individual journal responses and how they connected to our daily discussion.

 ### Thorn
+I wish the group that uses the room next to us were better organized with their meetings, haha.

 ### Bud
+I am looking forward to potentially discussing the University plan regarding the Compact.

 ---

 ## Research Application
+I am interested in learning how I can incorporate AI into my R processing, or perhaps I can branch out into Python.
 > [!IMPORTANT]
 > **Due Monday 13th, 11pm**